|Balance Transfer Rating:||3.9 / 5|

 - Pay your bill on time each month to earn the full rewards rate.

-- If you transfer a balance, make a plan to pay it down in the first 18 months to avoid interest charges.
+- If you transfer a balance, make a plan to pay it down in the introductory APR period to avoid interest charges.

 - Pair the Citi Double Cash Card with the Citi Premier Card for its transfer partners or another rewards card with bonus categories to maximize your rewards.